In order to keep life simpler,

 may also be limits in instrument sections within each

 band level.
-The Concert Season roster is set by the end
+The Concert Season roster will be set before

-deadline has passed you are still able to join by
+passed you are still able to join by submitting an

-roster for your instrument.
-Those who do not
+instrument.
+Those who do not submit an audition

-submit an audition video will not receive music and WILL
+video will not receive music and WILL NOT BE CONSIDERED

-requirement applies to all new applicants, as well as
+to all new applicants, as well as all returning members.

 move up a band level?
 In